insanoid/SwiftyJSONAccelerator/README.md

 ## TODO

-- Instead of taking a single element consider merging all the elements and decide what to do as a while.
-- Should also consider the case where the type is an `[[AnyObject],[AnyObject]...]` while handling arrays.
 - Handle blank array a bit better.
 - Better User Interface and icon.
 - Generate both `struct` and `class`.
 - Support for generation of models that do not need SwiftyJSON.
 - Add tests and integrate with Travis CI.
+- Create a Xcode plugin and a command line executor.

 ---